 Lower Abdominal Hernia Symptoms

-A lower abdominal hernia is referred to as inguinal hernia. ...
-Recovering from a hernia repair is always a painful and lengthy...
+A lower abdominal hernia is referred to as inguinal hernia.
+A hernia occurs when a portion of the intestine pokes through a...

 How to Repair a Hernia Without Surgery

 When a part of the abdominal wall is weak or tears, a part of the intestine can push through the opening, resulting...